lizard-demon/bhopblox/README.md

 - **JavaScript Enabled**: Required for engine loading and Reddit integration
 - **Audio Support**: Web Audio API support for generative music system

-### Pro Tips for Platform Success
+### Pro Tips for Game Success

 #### Speedrun Mode Tips
 - **Study the Competition**: Current world record is 42.5 seconds by lizrd_demon - analyze the leaderboard to understand what times you need to beat
 - **Master 3D Navigation**: Learn the 3D voxel world thoroughly to find the optimal speedrun path and eliminate wasted movement in 3D space
 - **Track Your Progress**: Watch your rank change in the leaderboard as you improve - your personal records are highlighted for easy tracking
-- **Focus with Audio**: The generative windchime music system enhances concentration and creates an atmospheric 3D speedrun experience
+- **Focus with Audio**: The generative windchime music system helps maintain focus during speedrun attemptsnhances concentration and creates an atmospheric 3D speedrun experience

 #### Build Mode Tips
 - **Plan Your Design**: Think about both aesthetics and gameplay flow when creating worlds - consider how speedrunners will navigate your creation